-8.3 Boot Command-line Arguments
+9.3 Boot Command-line Arguments

 On IA-32, seL4 accepts boot command-line arguments which are passed to the kernel via a multiboot-compliant bootloader (e.g. GRUB, syslinux).
 Multiple arguments are separated from each other by whitespace.
 Two forms of arguments are accepted: (1) key-value arguments of the form "key=value" and (2) single keys of the form "key".
 The value field of the key-value form may be a string, a decimal integer, a hexadecimal integer beginning with "0x", or an integer list where list elements are separated by commas.
 Keys and values can't have any whitespace in them and there can be no whitespace before or after an "=" or a comma either.
-Arguments are listed in Table 8.4 along with their default values (if left unspecified).
+Arguments are listed in Table 9.4 along with their default values (if left unspecified).

-Field Type Field Name Description

-seL4_Word basePaddr physical base address of the device region seL4_Word frameSizeBits size (2n bytes) of the frames used seL4_SlotRegion frames covering the region
+Field Type Field Name Description seL4_Word basePaddr physical base address of the device region seL4_Word frameSizeBits size $(2^n$ bytes) of the frames used seL4_SlotRegion frames capabilities to the frames covering the region

-Table 8.3: DeviceRegion Struct
+Table 9.3:DeviceRegion struct.